ThiagoMaria-SecurityIT/Syllable-Splitter-and-Speaker/README.md

     ```bash
     sudo apt-get install espeak
     ```
-*   **AI Version as an Alternative:** Given the potential for configuration issues and the limitations of older TTS engines, Linux users might find a better experience using the web-based AI version of the TTS, which can be accessed here: [HF Space TTS Project](https://huggingface.co/spaces/ThiSecur/tts2-project ).
+*   **AI Version as an Alternative:** Given the potential for configuration issues and the limitations of older TTS engines, Linux users might find a better experience using the web-based AI version of the TTS, which can be accessed here: [HF Space TTS Project](https://huggingface.co/spaces/ThiSecur/tts2-project ) or the complete version here [AI Syllable and Text-to-Speech Tool Live](https://huggingface.co/spaces/ThiSecur/tts3-project ).
 This provides higher-quality audio and requires no local setup.

 ---